Our Story

 The ministry begins:

 We began when the Indian people of south Minneapolis called for a change to the specter of dysfunction in the community along Franklin Ave.
 A meeting began above Branch 1 of the Catholic Charities building on Franklin and coincided with an Archdiocesan letter addressing the churches relationship with their Indigenous neighbors.
 This letter came out of an Indian taskforce gathered with Bishops, priests, lay ministers, tribal elders and chairs attending.
 Through the Minnesota Catholic Conference's office of Social Action-Social Welfare, these meetings, with stories and notes, show a clash of ideologies and life ways that brought light to the real disruptions occurring in the community, and their probable causes.
 Documents from these meetings were conferred to then Archbishop John Roach and he, in April 1975 wrote a letter called, "A New Beginning".
-This pastoral letter confirmed the wrongs of the past, spoke of situation of their perception of thte relationship, and proposed a way forward committing to do better.
+This pastoral letter confirmed the wrongs of the past, spoke of their perception of the relationship, and proposed a way forward, committing to do better.
 The Archdiocese established the Office of Indian Ministry, among others, and its beginning work was direct service, acting as liaison with other Indian resources at the Franklin site.
 A newly conferred Deacon John Spears (Red Lake Ojibwa), and Amos Owen (Mdewakanton Dakhota) were early leaders fostering its work.
 Programs included Miigweyon (going home), and the Memorial of the Dead which are still operating today.
 The homicide memorial, with Hennepin County and other Tribal partners was also a part of the work.
 And the Office began a regular Sunday gathering for liturgy with those who participated in the programs.
 Outreach to unsheltered relatives and others began with contributions from early partners like St. Stephens parish.
 Many other men and women have contributed to the ongoing work of the Office and Gichitwaa Kateri.
 Our prayers continue.

 Continuing the Vision:

 The Church of Gichitwaa Kateri was incorporated as a parish in 2008, as part of the Archdiocese of St. Paul and Minneapolis.
-We seek to create an environment where everyone is welcome and where religious needs are met in a respectful way, honoring the various tribal religious traditions.
+We seek to create an environment where everyone is welcome and where religious needs are met in a respectful way, honoring the various Tribal religious traditions.
 We are a strong and supportive community of Indigenous, and non-Indigenous people who welcome new members seeking a spiritual home.

 Our community includes drummers, singers, pipe carriers, and others who are Sundancers.
 Our Elders continue to form us in the traditions.
 Kinčasa, Asema, or tobacco is offered bi-annually for community sweat lodges, and at every Sunday Mass for prayer.
 We have regular celebrations of the Sacraments, such as baptism, first communion, marriage, funerals, and others.
 We assist with people seeking sobriety, and to navigate out of poverty.
 We also supply food, clothing and necessities for those experiencing housing instability in our community.
-Here are more resources.
+We assist families at the time of death, offering our building as a site for wakes, funerals, memorials and provide care in grieving.
+Miigeweyon, (going home in Ojibwe) is our hearse project that returns relatives home to reservations in Minnesota, Wisconsin and the Dakotas for burial.

 Today our community honors elders from all communities and specifically our founders by using both Dakhota and Ojibwe songs in our liturgy.